rajeshecb70/one2n-sre-bootcamp/milestone-02/README.md

 - The following expectations should be met to complete this milestone.
   - API should be run using the docker image.✅

-  - Dockerfile should have different stages to build and run the API.
+  - Dockerfile should have different stages to build and run the API.✅

   - We should be able to inject environment variables while running the docker container at runtime.✅